 3. Identify key words to use in your searches.

-You may need to include both British and American spellings of words.
-Either:
+You may need to search for both British and American spellings of words.

 Experiment with combinations of search words to find a good range of articles on your topic.